| | Feeder Associations of Alberta main page

 History of the Feeder Association Loan Guarantee Program

-The Feeder Association Loan Guarantee Program was first established by two orders in council dated September 23, 1936 and guaranteed 25% of the deficits incurred by the lender in respect of borrowings by the Lacombe, Olds, and Lethbridge Feeders Associations and the Central Alberta Livestock Feeders Association Limited.
+The Feeder Association Loan Guarantee Program was first established in September 1936, and it guaranteed 25% of the deficits incurred by the lender in respect of borrowings by the Lacombe, Olds, and Lethbridge Feeders Associations and the Central Alberta Livestock Feeders Association Limited.
 The first lender was the Dominion Agricultural Credit Company Limited and the total amount of guaranteed borrowings was $200,000.

-Over 70 years of operation the Program has provided a guarantee for $6.29 billion of private financing for feeder association members in Alberta.
-The following table illustrates that the Program has financed 17- 24% of the calf crop each year providing a significant portion of the lending requirement of the industry.
+With over 80 years of operation, the program has provided a guarantee for $9 billion of private financing for feeder association members in Alberta.
+The program has financed 17-24% of the calf crop each year, providing a significant portion of the lending requirement of the industry.

 Feeder Association Loan Guarantee Program Description